Field evaluation and optimization of a lightweight autonomous lidar-based UAV system based on a rigorous experimental setup in boreal forest environments: MATERIALS AND METHODS

-where $\mathbf{x}_n$ is the state vector of the quadrotor and ($\mathbf{C}_n$, $\mathbf{d}_n$) represents the set of hyperplanes which form one of the polyhedra of the SFC, which constraints the position of the quadrotor inside the SFC in \eqref{eq:MPCconstraintg}.
-A third-order integrator is used in \eqref{eq:MPCconstraintb} to map the previous state and control command to the next state.
-In \eqref{eq:MPCconstraintd}--\eqref{eq:MPCconstraintf}, the velocity, acceleration, and jerk are limited inside predefined limits.
 The MPC problem is solved with OSQP-Eigen \cite{OSQP-Eigen}.
 If the MPC problem could not be solved, the corresponding control command from the last successful solve is used instead.
-The control commands given by solving the MPC problem, given as a set of jerk commands, are transformed to a set of attitude commands by utilizing the differential flatness property \cite{fliess1995flatness} of quadrotors.
+The control commands given by solving the MPC problem, given as a set of jerk commands, are transformed to a set of attitude commands utilizing the differential flatness property \cite{fliess1995flatness} of quadrotors.

 LTA-OM utilizes FAST-LIO2 \cite{xu2022fast} as the odometry module, and STD-LCD \cite{yuan2023std} is used to detect loop closures.
 LTA-OM employs a false positive rejection scheme where every loop closure candidate has to pass a consistency check before being inserted properly into the pose graph.
 FAST-LIO2 of LTA-OM was modified so that odometry is updated at the update rate of the IMU (Inertial Measurement Unit) instead of the update rate of the lidar rate.
 Between the odometry estimations from the lidar scans, the odometry estimation is forward propagated from the inertial measurements with a second-order integrator.
 The whole system operates on the Robot Operating System (ROS) \cite{quigley2009ros}.